resourcepool/the-heist-trainer/resources/docs/docs/ch2-surprise-surprise.md

 Don't forget we're looking for someone with SC 4 and above...

-`Hint: Now may be the time to take a look on all those files in your briefcase...`
+**Hint: Now may be the time to take a look on all those files in your briefcase...**

+**Hint 2 : You may need to use a tool to convert some data... visit _"/tools"_ page of the website**

 ## Step 4 - Becoming SC 4